 eClick Lending mortgage review

-Direct refinancing is available, but only in 22 states.
+Direct refinancing is available, but purchase options go through another lender.

 eClick doesn’t list its eligibility requirements or a comprehensive list of documentation you’ll need.
-Note that you may hit a wall if you reach out for this information via email.
+And you may hit a wall if you reach out for this information via email.
 We contacted eClick twice over a two week period and didn’t receive a response either time.
+We also had trouble getting information for this review over the phone after multiple calls and no return calls.

-There are some standards you can count on, though, including the 80% maximum LTV ratio for conventional and FHA refinancing, and the 100% limit for VA.
+There are some standards you can count on from almost any lender, including the 80% maximum LTV ratio for conventional and FHA refinancing, and the 100% limit for VA.
 You should also expect a minimum credit score requirement of 620.

 - Recent pay stubs